justeat/JustEat.RecruitmentTest/README.md

 ### Task requirements

-Feel free to spend as much or as little time on the exercise as you like as long as the following requirements have been met
+Feel free to spend as much or as little time on the exercise as you like as long as the following requirements have been met.

 - Please complete the user story below.
 - Your code should compile and run in one step.
 - Feel free to use whatever frameworks / libraries / packages you like.
-- Your code should be of production quality.
 - In order to avoid bounced emails we would like you to submit your results by uploading the relevant zip file to a shared Google Drive folder.
 Please send an email to [tech.recruitment@just-eat.com](mailto:tech.recruitment@just-eat.com) with your **valid Google email address** so we can give you the correct upload permissions.

 ### User Story